jdtzmn/onewheel-pinger/README.md

 This project uses twilio to send and receive texts as well as mongo to store user data.

+For utility, one can use a `.env` file to store all of these environment variables locally.
+Learn more [here](https://www.npmjs.com/package/dotenv).

 ---

 To find the twilio sid and auth_token, [read their docs here](https://support.twilio.com/hc/en-us/articles/223136027-Auth-Tokens-and-How-to-Change-Them).